BenchCLAMP: A Benchmark for Evaluating Language Models on Syntactic and Semantic Parsing: Introduction

 \section{Introduction}

-Large pretrained language models when fine-tuned on target data can achieve state-of-the-art performance on a host of NLP tasks \cite{roberta-liu-2019, t5-raffel-2020, zero-label-wang-2021, deberta-v3-he-2021}.
-Models like GPT-3 \cite{Brown:2020:gpt-3}, Codex \cite{codex-chen-2021} and T0 \cite{sanh2021multitask} have also shown impressive zero- and few-shot performance, when prompted with task descriptions and examples.
-Research on large language models is commonly validated by performance on downstream NLP tasks.
-Past work has evaluated new pretrained language models on classification, extraction, and generation \cite{roberta-liu-2019, deberta-v3-he-2021}.
-However, semantic parsing is generally not considered a testbed for such evaluation since most state-of-the-art systems involve dataset-specific model architectures and meaning representation constraints.
+Large pretrained language models can achieve state-of-the-art performance on a host of NLP tasks when fine-tuned on target data \cite{roberta-liu-2019, t5-raffel-2020, zero-label-wang-2021, deberta-v3-he-2021}.
+Models like GPT-3 \cite{Brown:2020:gpt-3}, Codex \cite{codex-chen-2021} and T0 \cite{sanh2021multitask} have also shown impressive zero- and few-shot performance when prompted only with task descriptions and examples.
+Research on large language models is typically validated by performance on downstream NLP tasks.
+Past work has evaluated new pretrained language models on classification, extraction, and generation, among others \cite{roberta-liu-2019, deberta-v3-he-2021, helm}.
+However, parsing tasks are generally not considered a testbed for such evaluation.
+The outputs of parsing tasks are structured objects such as parse trees or code.
+State-of-the-art systems thus involve task- or dataset-specific model architectures and target representation constraints.
+Evaluating language models on parsing tasks test capabilities not captured by commonly used evaluation tasks.

-Recently, \citet{shin-etal-2021-constrained} and \citet{scholak-etal-2021-picard} have shown that standard generation from a fine-tuned or few-shot prompted language model can perform competitively in semantic parsing tasks, when the output of the language model is constrained to produce valid meaning representations.
-However, it is still challenging to set up constrained generation for a new dataset and language model due to the variation in meaning representations and model-specific tokenization.
-In this paper, we introduce a new benchmark called BenchCLAMP (Benchmark for Constrained Language Model Parsing) that covers six semantic parsing datasets with four different meaning representations.
-We release context-free grammars for each dataset and provide a toolkit to perform efficient constrained decoding to generate valid meaning representations.
-Our benchmark reduces the barrier for language model developers to evaluate on semantic parsing.
-The benchmark is made available at \url{https://github.com/microsoft/semantic_parsing_with_constrained_lm}.
+Recently, \citet{shin-etal-2021-constrained} and \citet{scholak-etal-2021-picard} have shown that generation from a fine-tuned or few-shot prompted language model can perform competitively in semantic parsing tasks, when the output of the language model is constrained to produce valid meaning representations.
+However, it is still challenging to set up constrained generation for a new dataset and language model due to the variation in output formalisms and model-specific tokenization.
+In this paper, we introduce a new benchmark called BenchCLAMP (Benchmark for Constrained Language Model Parsing) that covers nine parsing datasets with seven different \samt{\emph{meaning representations} same as above\ldots syntax parses aren't meaning representations.} output formalisms.
+We release context-free grammars for each dataset and provide a toolkit to perform efficient constrained decoding to generate valid output representations\samt{same as above}.
+Our benchmark reduces the barrier for language model developers to evaluate on parsing.
+The benchmark is available at { \url{https://github.com/microsoft/semantic_parsing_with_constrained_lm}}.